Azure/bicep-types-az/generated/app/microsoft.app/2022-11-01-preview/types.md

 * **customDomainVerificationId**: string (ReadOnly): Id used to verify domain name ownership
 * **environmentId**: string: Resource ID of environment.
 * **eventStreamEndpoint**: string (ReadOnly): The endpoint of the eventstream of the container app.
+* **latestReadyRevisionName**: string (ReadOnly): Name of the latest ready revision of the Container App.
 * **latestRevisionFqdn**: string (ReadOnly): Fully Qualified Domain Name of the latest revision of the Container App.
 * **latestRevisionName**: string (ReadOnly): Name of the latest revision of the Container App.
 * **managedEnvironmentId**: string: Deprecated.
 Resource ID of the Container App's environment.
 * **outboundIpAddresses**: string[] (ReadOnly): Outbound IP Addresses for container app.
 * **provisioningState**: 'Canceled' | 'Deleting' | 'Failed' | 'InProgress' | 'Succeeded' | string (ReadOnly): Provisioning state of the Container App.
 * **template**: [Template](#template): Container App versioned application definition.
-* **workloadProfileType**: string: Workload profile type to pin for container app execution.
+* **workloadProfileName**: string: Workload profile name to pin for container app execution.

 ## ContainerAppSecret
 ### Properties
+* **identity**: string (ReadOnly): Resource ID of a managed identity to authenticate with Azure Key Vault, or System to use a system-assigned identity.
+* **keyVaultUrl**: string (ReadOnly): Azure Key Vault URL pointing to the secret referenced by the container app.
 * **name**: string (ReadOnly): Secret Name.
 * **value**: string (ReadOnly): Secret Value.